 About the Author

-Springboard Series for Windows on TechNet, oversees the
+Windows for IT Pros on TechNet, oversees the

-Windows 7 and 8 IT Pro Forums, serves as editor for the
+Windows 7 and 8 IT Pro Forums, writes for the

-Windows Team Blog, acts as moderator for Windows Virtual Roundtables, and leads
+Windows Team Blog, and acts as moderator for Windows Virtual Roundtables.

 Want to receive early access to Windows tips and tricks, as well as insight into exclusive events and upcoming technical resources?